MehranAkbarii/DefaultProgramsRemake/README.md

 I need contribution to complete this app, if someone has knowledge about it please contribute, I can not add anymore functionalities, if you face any issues tell me If I could I will fix it , since I used windows forms it is hard to me to make the app UI exact same as original page because windows forms is so limited, maybe in future I would remake the project using wpf and make app UI more look like original one

-**Known issue:**
+**Known issues:**

-The openWith menu may not open on some systems when Windows system language is set to a language other than English.
+-The openWith menu may not open on some systems when Windows system language is set to a language other than English

+-Some UWP apps and Win32 programs with file or protocol opening capabilities won't be listed in apps listview

 **Misc:**